Labor Relations

 Section 36.2.

-The University’s Disability Services Office (DSO) provides services to staff with disabilities, including accommodation advice and resources.
+The Leave and Accommodation Specialist for the Postdoc’s employing department provides services to staff with disabilities, including accommodation advice and resources.
 Accommodations are provided on an individual basis and created in collaboration with the requesting employee, the appropriate University personnel, and the Disability Services Office.

 Section 36.3.